p-Chip/app-policy/docs/imp-link-privacy-policy.md

 We store your data securely using industry-standard measures.
 However, no method of transmission over the internet or electronic storage is 100% secure.
 We cannot guarantee absolute security but strive to protect your information.

+**Storage of Attachments:**
+- Any **photos, images, or files** uploaded by the user as part of a scan event are securely stored in a cloud database.
+- These attachments are **only accessible to authorized users** within the App.
+- Users should avoid uploading **sensitive personal documents or confidential information** unless required.

 ---

 ## 5. User Rights

 Depending on your location, you may have the following rights:
-- **Access and Portability**: Request a copy of the information we hold about you.
+- **Access and Portability**: Request a copy of the information we hold about you, including scan event records.
-- **Correction and Deletion**: Request corrections or deletion of your information.
+- **Correction and Deletion**: Request corrections or deletion of your personal data.
 - **Data Restrictions**: Restrict or object to the processing of your data.

 To exercise these rights, contact us at [info@p-chip.com](mailto:info@p-chip.com).